ruru-o/ruru-opt/README.md

        # Download the power plan file to C:\
        Invoke-RestMethod -Uri $url -OutFile $destination

-       # Import the power plan
-       powercfg -import $destination

-       # Optional: Activate the imported power plan
-       $guid = (powercfg -list | Select-String -Pattern "GUID:.*" -Context 0,1 | Select-String -Pattern "(?<=GUID: )[^ ]+").Matches.Value
-       if ($guid) {
-           powercfg -setactive $guid
-           Write-Output "Custom power plan has been imported and activated."
-       } else {
-           Write-Output "Custom power plan imported, but not activated."
-       }
-   }

    irm https://raw.githubusercontent.com/ruru-o/shooki-opt/refs/heads/main/shooki-opt/shooki-opt.ps1 | iex

-This PowerShell script automatically downloads and imports a custom power plan (shakabo.pow) from the shooki-opt repository, saving it to C:\ and optionally activating it.
+This PowerShell script automatically downloads a custom power plan (shakabo.pow) from the shooki-opt repository, saving it to <C:\>.
 It also runs the main shooki-opt script via iex irm, providing access to the optimization toolkit.

 > [!WARNING]
 > The script requires **administrator privileges** to modify system settings, including power plans and registry tweaks.
 Do not run the script if you are not comfortable with these changes.